MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-visualization-introduction-to-q-and-a.md

 1. To pin the chart to your dashboard, select **Pin visual**.

-## Create a visual in the report editor
+## Create the same visual in the report editor

 # [Power BI Desktop](#tab/powerbi-desktop)